EESSI/docs/docs/adding_software/adding_development_software.md

 - Open a PR from the fork or branch to the main branch of the application's `dev.eessi.io` GitHub repository.
 - Instruct the bot to start a build by adding a comment with `bot: build`.
 See `bot: show_config` for to see all the available build nodes and bot instances.
 - Confirm the build worked correctly.
-If so, you can deploy the software by adding the label `bot:build` to the pull request.
-This will open a staging PR in a repository visible to EESSI maintainers.
+If so, the software can be deployed by adding the label `bot:deploy` to the pull request.
+In most cases, this can only be done by EESSI maintainers, so feel free to signal that a PR is ready for deployment through Slack and by adding the `ready-to-deploy` label.
+Once the `bot:deploy` label is added a staging PR will open in a repository visible to EESSI maintainers.
 - Once the staging PR is approved, the development build will become available on `dev.eessi.io` in a few minutes!

 ### Installation details